spindlebink/pink/README.md

 Feel free!
 Fork and pull request.
 I'm just figuring this stuff out.
 It may or may not turn into anything.

-Things that I'd appreciate help with, besides core stuff of course:
+Things that I'd most appreciate help with:
 * Cross-platform support.
 Odin makes this super easy, but the Windows side of my desktop isn't set up for development and I haven't had the heart to wrestle with the Windows dev experience right now.